 4. Conduct research

-To build a successful platform, it’s important to establish your:
+To build a successful online consultation software, it’s important to establish your:

 - Target audience

 - Unique value proposition

 - Advantages and disadvantages